 This will be a hybrid event hosted by the Society, which will take place both in the NMS auditorium and online.
 However, it may be necessary, due to any future local restrictions imposed because of the pandemic, to move certain events to fully online only.
 Please keep an eye on the Society website, e-newsletters and your email inbox for the latest news and further information on Society events.

-The Iron Age craftworking site of Culduthel was identified near Inverness in 2005.
+Dr Candy Hatherley will present on the Iron Age craftworking site of Culduthel, which was identified near Inverness in 2005.
 The results of this excavation have now been published and reveal a vivid picture of an Iron Age community engaged in developed and sustained production of iron, bronze and glass objects between the late First Millennium BC and early First Millennium AD.
 Dr Candy Hatherley will take us on a tour of the site and discuss what Culduthel means for Iron Age studies in Scotland and beyond.

 Dr Candy Hatherley is an archaeologist with over 25 years of experience of excavation and research in Scotland and throughout the UK.
 Her research interests centre on later prehistoric settlement and the evolution of domestic stone architecture in north-east Scotland.
 She is currently a Project Manager at Headland Archaeology.

 We aim for our events to be safe and harassment-free and the Society has a zero-tolerance policy on harassment and bullying.

 The Society expects all attendees to act with respect to one-another during this event and anyone making comments which we believe to be inappropriate (e.g. offensive, misleading, spam) or abusive will be removed from the event immediately.

 To report any abuse you think we missed, please contact the Director of the Society, Dr Simon Gilmour (firstname.lastname@example.org).

 Please arrive and enter via the Lothian Street entrance to the Museum for the Society lectures taking place.